The PACES Program

 If included in a student’s Individual Education Plan (IEP), Psychological and Educational testing and evaluation, medical and health related services (provided in a state-of-the-art Student Health Center), Occupational and Physical Therapy consultation and treatment, Audiology, Speech and Communication services, and Cochlear Implant, hearing aid, and assistive technology support services are available.

 PACES provides a high staff to student ratio, and all school-day areas are monitored by digital, closed circuit TV.
-Staff are certified in Physical/Psychological Management Training (PMT), and reinforced to use non-physical de-escalation techniques, and positive interventions within the PBIS framework.
+Staff are certified in Psychological Physical Management Training (PMT), and reinforced to use non-physical de-escalation techniques, and positive interventions within the PBIS framework.

 A PACES Education